lncitador/adonisjs-cqrs/poc.md

 - **NFR-02: Low Coupling:** Handlers must not have direct knowledge of the container or the bus.
 Dependency injection should be the only interaction with the system.
 - **NFR-03: Testability:** The architecture must allow a handler or its dependencies to be easily replaced during tests, using features like `container.swap()`.

-#### **4. Business Rules (System Rules)**
+#### 4. Business Rules (System Rules)

-- **BR-01: Naming Convention:** To be discovered, a handler file must follow a naming pattern, for example, `[CommandName]Handler.ts`.
+- **BR-01: Naming Convention for Discovery:** To be discovered by the provider, a handler file must follow a naming pattern (e.g., `create_user_handler.ts`).
+This convention is used for file discovery only.
-- **BR-02: Default Export:** Each handler file must contain a single class exported as `export default`, a necessary premise for the functioning of `module expressions`.
+- **BR-02: Handler Association via Decorator:** Every handler class must be decorated with `@CommandHandler(Command)`, passing the corresponding command class.
+This decorator uses `reflect-metadata` to create an explicit and robust link between the command and its handler.
-- **BR-03: Constructor Dependencies:** All handler dependencies must be declared as constructor parameters and the class must be marked with the `@inject()` decorator so that `@adonisjs/fold` can resolve them.
+- **BR-03: Default Export:** Each handler file must contain a single class exported as `export default`, a necessary premise for the functioning of lazy loading (`module expressions`).
-- **BR-04: Command-Handler Association:** There will be a one-to-one association between a Command and its Handler, derived from the naming convention.
+- **BR-04: Dependency Injection:** All handler dependencies must be declared as constructor parameters, and the handler class must be marked with the `@inject()` decorator so that `@adonisjs/fold` can resolve them.

 #### **5. Execution Plan and Tasks (Step by Step)**